Back to List

 This is a site for launching boats from trailers.
 Boat ramps can normally be used to launch canoes and kayaks but please do your best to keep the boat ramp clear for boat trailers.

-Comments & Overview:
+Description & Overview:

 If you plan to paddle down the bay or if you are paddling up the bay this is not the best site to start from or end at because you have to go past the Port of Providence, which is frequented by large commercial vessels.
-Bold Point Park, on the other side of the Providence River, in East Providence is a good alternative.
+Bold Point Park, on the other side of the Providence River, in East Providence, is a good alternative.
 Collier Point Park is a suitable launching site for going up the Providence River to Waterplace Park and the Woonasquatucket River, but if there is a brisk wind blowing the South Water Street Landing is better.
-This boat launch is heavily used for launching trailered boats so if you are launching hand carried boats do your best to keep the ramp open for trailered boats.
+The Collier Point boat launch is heavily used for launching trailered boats so if you are launching hand carried boats do your best to keep the ramp open for trailered boats.

 This site provides access to the following water bodies: Providence River.